 Before your child is due to start at Muddy Boots we invite you for a visit to discuss settling in and agree upon the approach we think will best suit your child.
 Every child is different and the same approach won’t suit all.
 Our most successful approach sees parents spend a little time settling their child to an activity or task before then saying goodbye.
 (COVID restrictions apply)

 We know that some children find it harder to leave their parents and begin their pre-school adventure than others, so if a child won’t settle their key worker or the settings manager will work with the parent to make a plan to support the child.

 2) What happens if my child is ill?

 If your child falls ill at home we ask you to ring the pre-school and advise us your child will not be attending the setting.
 If your child suffers from sickness and/or diarrhoea please ensure that they remain at home for 48 hours after the last episode of illness.
 This will help to prevent the spread of illness to other children and staff.

 3) What if my child is not fully toilet trained?

-If your child is still in nappies when they begin Muddy Boots we are happy to work with you to help them become fully toilet trained.
+If your child is still in nappies when they begin Muddy Boots we are happy to help you with toilet training.
 We will follow your lead and mirror the approach you are taking at home and work closely with you.
 We have three children’s toilets adjacent to the main playroom which the children can access freely at all times.
 We also have nappy changing facilities.
 A member of staff is always available to help children use the toilets should they require assistance.
 We ask you to provide at least one change of clothes for your child should an accident occur during the toilet training process.
-Please label the clothing with your child's name.
+Please label the clothing clearly with your child's name.
 If needed, we do have a bank of clothes available for children to borrow.

 4) How do I find out what is going on at pre-school?